Role models and revealed gender-specific costs of STEM in an extended Roy model of major choice

 \subsection{Descriptive statistics}

 The category of individuals we consider consists of women from the former West Germany\footnote{For the sample of women from the former East Germany, the results (omitted here for space constraints) reveal much lower costs of STEM.
 The difference in behavior between the former East and West may be partly attributable to differences in gender stereotypes, as evidenced in \cite{LS:2018}}.
-The variables we consider are average income during the first year after graduation, which serves as outcome variable~$Y$,\footnote{This choice is motivated by the available data.
+The variables we consider are average income during the fifth year after graduation, which serves as outcome variable~$Y$,\footnote{This choice is motivated by the available data.
 Lifetime earnings or wage growth opportunities may be important determinants of choice as well, as suggested by the findings in \cite{MO:2020}.
 We are grateful to an anonymous referee for bringing the latter reference to our attention.} the choice of major~$D$, which takes value~$1$ if the chosen sector is STEM and~$0$ otherwise, and the feminization of STEM, which serves as our SMIV instrumental variable~$Z$.

-Table~\ref{tab:sample} gives proportions of STEM majors among women from the former West Germany in 2005 and 2009, as compared to proportions of STEM majors among men of the same category.

-Figure~\ref{fig:feminisationpdf} shows the distribution of the feminization of STEM variable and the mother's education for cohorts graduating in~$2005$ and~$2009$.

-The relation between income, field of study and feminization of STEM is investigated with an estimation of the propensity score (probability of choosing STEM) as a function of feminization of STEM in~2005 and~2009 in Figure~\ref{fig:relation_ydz} and quartile regressions of income as a function of the feminization of STEM for 2005 and~2009 in Figure~\ref{fig:relation_ydz}.
+Table~\ref{tab:sample} gives numbers of STEM majors among women from the former West Germany in 2009, as compared to proportions of STEM majors among men of the same category.
+Figure~\ref{fig:feminisationpdf} shows the distribution of the feminization of STEM variable and the mother's education for cohorts graduating in~$2009$.
+The relation between income, field of study and mother's education or feminization of STEM is investigated with an estimation of the propensity score (probability of choosing STEM) as a function of the feminization of STEM and the mother's education in~2009 in Figure~\ref{fig:income_smiv} and quartile regressions of income as a function of the feminization of STEM and the mother's education for~2009 in Figure~\ref{fig:relation_ydz}.
 Figure~\ref{fig:income_smiv} shows a positive relationship between major choice and feminization of STEM (which may or may not be causal).